FlatFilers/csb-api/README.md

 Each key within the db.json is its own endpoint that can be hit.

-To see it work, go to your browser and paste the following code:
+To see it work, go to your browser console and paste the following code:

 ```javascript
 fetch('https://my-json-server.typicode.com/flatfilers/csb-api/users')